mattvenn/fpga-sdft/README.md

 * Read the resources
 * Implement HDL twiddle factor ROM
 * Implement an [SDFT in Python](python/sdft.py) using the same pattern

-# Todo
+* Why doesn't pnr work? - because output port assignment was done before register setup - didn't realise order was important in Verilog.
 * Implement algo on FPGA
-* Why doesn't makefile build from scratch?
+* Why doesn't makefile build from scratch? - missing a file
 * Why do freq bin regs overflow almost immediately in the testbench?
+Coeffs are all >> 1
-* How to do scaling - the twiddle factors are scaled to fill the hole register so things overflow quickly
+* How to do scaling - the twiddle factors are scaled to fill the hole register so things overflow quickly - trying the multiplication then immediate >>> 7 to scale as if the coeffs were -1->1 not -127->127

-* Why doesn't pnr work?
+# Todo

+* ADC board only works between 0 and 1v, even with external PSU.
+Without PSU low voltages don't register.
+Also, doesn't need the shutdown pin connected, just clock and data

 # Resources